-Figure 37 - 6-25 and 30 ton Supply Fan
+Figure 42 - 6-25 and 30 ton Supply Fan

-Figure 38 - Bolts which Connect Motor Mount to Blower Fan
+Figure 43 - Bolts with Connect Motor Mount to Blower Fan

 Slide the motor mount back away from the air inlet, so that the blower wheel is clear of the inlet.
 A screw driver or crowbar can be used to help accomplish this.
 Use the pry slots on the back side of the motor mount.